 In this paper, I ask what theory ‘for’ Africa entails, drawing on Burawoy’s distinction between Sociology ‘in’, ‘of’ and ‘for’ the global South.
 Sociology in the South is simply Northern theory transplanted into Southern contexts, practiced in such way that its universal relevance remains unquestioned.
 Sociology of the South engages deeply with the local, showing how the use of theory in a different context has different meanings.
 What may be conservative in one place may be radical in another context, what is true when applied to the North, may actually prove to be false elsewhere.
 Sociology for the South is not content with showing local particularities, but moves towards universality in its theorising.
 It demonstrates how the interests of the South might be in the interests of us all.
 I apply these ideas to theory for Africa, unpacking the paradox implicit in Burawoy’s work, namely that theory for Africa necessarily requires universal relevance.
 Shifting the geopolitics of knowledge to become Africa-centred means more than simply striving for a particular local aspiration towards universality.
 It requires reflection on how the ontological assumptions, political agendas and value priorities underpinning theoretical work impacts on Africa and what needs to be done such that these operate in the interests of scholars on the continent and the societies in which they live.
 Explicitly acknowledging the political effects of our scholarship illuminates that the ‘how’ we produce knowledge and ‘what’ we use for its production –theory and method– is a false dichotomy, a technocratic fallacy that sidelines issues of social and epistemological justice.
 ‘What Africa is a case of’ may therefore heavily depend on our intentions as scholars and on what we perceive to be the purpose of our work.

+Food studies about Cape Verde has been characterized in a negative way, in the form of a historical baggage.
+From surveys of droughts and famine to research on resilience, coping strategies and cultural identity to studies of food insecurity and rural farming, the scholarship has painted a definitively grim picture of Cape Verde.
 In fact, studying its food is a way to approach topics related to urban-rural links, local-global connections, and similar processes and dynamics.
 The dishes on the Cape Verdean table today are the products of many forces operating and competing in a creative field.
 We shall witness the adoption and appropriation of what is global, modern, industrial and foreign through an investigation of the food, foodways and foodscape of contemporary Cape Verde.
 Methodologically speaking, Cape Verde is a valuable test ground.
 It is an intermediate case in various aspects.
 On the one hand, it does not possess Italy’s or France’s international gastronomic reputation and creativeness; and it compares poorly with China’s or Japan’s ethnic food versatility and mass popularity.
 On the other hand, it does not face the dire hunger problems of many other African countries; and humble as the country is, it successfully imports rather than grows a large of part of what the population consumes daily.
 In other words, a large part of food studies literature does not fit the Cape Verdean case readily, but insights from the latter could potentially contribute with new perspectives to current knowledge and theories.

 Ambivalent Afterlives: Towards an Anthropological Inquiry into Scenes of Denial